g0morra/wp-file-upload/readme.txt

 == Changelog ==

+= 2.5.5 =
+* fixed serious bug not uploading files when captcha is enabled
+* fixed bug not redirecting files when email notification is enabled

 = 2.5.4 =
 * mitigated issue with "Session failed" errors appearing randomly in websites
 * fixed bug not applying %filename% variable inside redirect link